-In carrying out our work, we have complied with the independence and other ethical requirements of the Code of Ethics for Professional Accountants issued by the International Ethics Standards Board for Accountants, which is founded on fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behaviour and the ethical requirements

-Doha - Qatar February 7, 2022 that are relevant in Qatar.
+In carrying out our work, we have complied with the independence and other ethical requirements of the Code of Ethics for Professional Accountants issued by the International Ethics Standards Board for Accountants, which is founded on fundamental principles of integrity, objectivity, due professional competence and care confidentiality and professional behaviour and the ethical requirements that are relevant in Qatar.
 We have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.